dhairyachaudhary/Color-Switch/README.md

 ## About this Repo 🛰️
 This repository contains:
-* The UML diagrams (check them out to get a nice overview of things)
+* The UML diagrams (Have a look to get a nice overview of things)
 * The static GUI (present in a zipped folder)
 * src folder for the project.
 This contains the asset and sample folder.
 * This little readme